MZernick/Trivia-Tracker/README.md

 Contributors: Anita Banh, Magdalene Zernick, Erin Peifer, Michael Escamilla

-# Purpose
+# Description

 Trivia Game is an application for entertainment.
 Test your knowledge of random facts!
-Answer questions and see your high score.
+Answer questions and see how you rank on the scoreboard!

 # Getting Started